postmanlabs/labs-docs/v6/postman/launching_postman/settings.md

    *   **SSL certificate verification** (native apps only): Prevents the app from checking validity of SSL certificates while making a request.
 Read more about [managing client certificates](/docs/postman/sending_api_requests/certificates).
    *   **Language detection:** Setting this to JSON will force a JSON rendering, irrespective of the response Content-Type header.
    *   **XHR Timeout in ms:** Set how long the app should wait for a response before saying that the server isn’t responding.
 A value of 0 indicates infinity - Postman will wait for a response forever.
    *   **Editor Font Size:** Adjust the font size in pixels for the text that appears in Postman.
+Note that this setting impacts only the *Test Scripts, Pre-request Scripts, and Response Pretty View*
    *   **Two-pane view**: Toggle between showing the response below, or beside, the request.
    *   **Send no-cache header** (recommended): Sending a no-cache header makes sure you get the freshest response from your server.
    *   **Send Postman Token header:** This is primarily used to bypass a bug in Chrome.
 If an XmlHttpRequest is pending and another request is sent with the same parameters then Chrome returns the same response for both of them.
 Sending a random token avoids this issue.
 This can also help you distinguish between request on the server side.